BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Troy", :SPIRITM, 0], "Mountain Field")

-Make your way back to the center of the room.
-To the right of where Fern trapped us, climb up and grab the hidden *Muscle Wing*.
-Exit out to Charous Path.
+Make your way back to the center of the room and continue climbing rocks up and to the right.
+To the right of where Fern trapped us, get a hidden *Ultra Potion* then climb up and grab the hidden *Muscle Wing*.
+Exit out to a lower section of Charous Path.

 When you reach a fork, go down the rocks to get the *Metagrossite*!
-Back on the main path is a hidden *Calcium*, and *PokéSnax*.
+Back on the main path is a hidden *Synthetic Seed*, *Calcium*, and *PokéSnax*.

 At the bridge, on Zekrom route, you'll see a story sequence play out.
 On Reshiram route, you'll obtain Taka's Chatot.
 Grab the *Purple Shard* and continue into the next room.